Melford Okilo

-Melford Obiene Okilo (30 November 1933 – 5 July 2008) had a long and distinguished career as a politician in Nigeria from the start of independence in 1960 until shortly before his death in 2008.

-He was a member of parliament (1956–1964) and a Minister in the Nigerian First Republic.

-He was the first elected Governor of Rivers State, Nigeria (1979–1983) during the Nigerian Second Republic.

-Later he was Senator for Bayelsa East, in Bayelsa State (1999–2003) during the Nigerian Fourth Republic.
+Melford Obiene Okilo (30 November 1933 – 5 July 2008) was a Nigerian politician who served as a member of parliament from 1956 to 1964 and as a minister during the Nigerian First Republic.
+He was the first elected governor of Rivers State, Nigeria, serving from 1979 to 1983 during the Nigerian Second Republic.
+Later he represented Bayelsa East as a senator in the Nigerian Fourth Republic from 1999 to 2003.